 We recognize that organizations face resource constraints.
 That’s why we are committed to clearly demonstrating the financial value of proactive risk management, ensuring our clients see measurable returns on their investments in weather and climate risk management services.

-He has collaborated with Fortune 500 companies, data center operators, federal and state government agencies, utilities, and transit organizations to develop tailored strategies for managing extreme weather and climate-related risks and enhancing resilience.
+D.J. has collaborated with Fortune 500 companies, data center operators, federal and state government agencies, utilities, and transit organizations to develop tailored strategies for managing extreme weather and climate-related risks and enhancing resilience.

 His expertise is reflected in numerous technical reports and peer-reviewed research published in leading scientific journals, including Science and Nature Climate Change.
 He received his PhD in Applied Climate Science, Impacts, and Policy from Princeton University.